muralitheda/sql-basics/HQL-hive-query-language-examples.md

 VALUES (205,'HQ336436',52166.01);
 ```

-#### Show the lowest payment, highest, number of payments made by the customer 496?
+#### Show the lowest payment, highest, number of payments made by the customer 205?

+This query analyzes a  customer's payments by using multiple window functions to rank payments by amount and
+determine their relative position within the total payment distribution.

 ```sql
 SET hive.cli.print.header=true;